DragoniteSpam/PokemonDoOrDie/README.md

 I'll probably add more eventually.

+# Known Issues

+ - **Semi-transparency in 3D space** - if you try to draw surface underneath an existing semi-transparent surface, it won't work.
+This is a Game Maker-wide problem and I'll probably either deal with depth sorting later, or just get rid of semi-transparent textures.

 # Credits
  - I ~~stole~~ re-interpreted a lot of AI code from Pokémon Essentials from RPG Maker XP.
 Whoever wrote that is a big help.